Thilina-jay/vm-monitoring-whatsapp-dashboard/README.md

-# OctaShield - Centralized VM Monitoring Dashboard and WhatsApp Gateway
+# Centralized VM Monitoring Dashboard and WhatsApp Gateway

 OctaShield is a self-hosted, lightweight, and free centralized monitoring dashboard for virtualized machines (VMs).
 It displays real-time resource utilization (CPU, RAM, Disk, Uptime) in a glassmorphic dark-themed Web UI and includes a two-way WhatsApp automation bot for instant alerting and interactive querying.